agn453/Z280RC/README.md

 b>pip xm.hex=con:[hz]
 ```

-Now, send the
+Send the Intel HEX load file for XMODEM from the
 [XM27Z280.HEX](https://raw.githubusercontent.com/agn453/Z280RC/master/utilities/XM27Z280.HEX)
 file in ASCII mode to PIP.
-After a while, the b> will appear, and you can
+After a while, the b> prompt will appear, then
 load the HEX file to make XM.COM then download the XMODEM default configuartion
 file using xmodem protocol (send it using your comms program) from
 [XMZ280RC.CFG](https://raw.githubusercontent.com/agn453/Z280RC/master/utilities/XMZ280RC.CFG) -